foolscap-studio/refraction/_drafts/wind.md

 ---

 Gela owns a cottage and a goat.
 On alternate days, she walks to the market to sell the goat's milk and buy bread and cheese and onions.
+Sometimes travelers come by, and she offers them a roof and a meal and a bed, which she sometimes shares and sometimes not.
+In this way she lives.

+The goat dies.